- UChicago Medicine AdventHealth

 You might have a cold if:

-- Symptoms last all day long and are worse at morning and night
+- Symptoms last all day long and are worse in the morning and at night

 - You begin to feel better after seven to 10 days